GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 ## Purpose

-The Application shows the usage of Image-Matching to create a Picture-Mosaik The Picture-Mosaic has a size of 64x64 tiles (4096 pictures) It uses Training data from ~9000 pictures and a FlannBasedMatcher to match tiles of the big image
+The Application shows the usage of Image-Matching to create a Picture-Mosaic The Picture-Mosaic has a size of 64x64 tiles (4096 pictures) It uses Training data from ~9000 pictures and a FlannBasedMatcher to match tiles of the big image